kubernetes-sigs/network-policy-api/site-src/api-overview.md

 specific persona.

-With the advent of the AdminNetworkPolicy and BaselineAdminNetworkPolicy resources Cluster Admins will now have the ability to apply policy on in-cluster workloads with only a few simple policy objects that can be applied globally.
+With the advent of the AdminNetworkPolicy and BaselineAdminNetworkPolicy resources Cluster Admins will now have the ability to apply policy globally with only a few simple policy objects.

 ## Roles and personas